monero-project/monero-site/knowledge-base/moneropedia/transaction.md

 layout: moneropedia
 entry: "Transactions"
 terms: ["transaction", "transactions"]
-summary: "sending Monero to a recipient or recipients"
+summary: "a cryptographically signed container that details the transfer of Monero to a recipient (or recipients)"
 ---

 ### The Basics